cornell-dti/trends-in-web-dev-website/versioned_docs/version-2021fa/lecture9.md

 If you run into any bugs when running the code above (probably `yarn heroku create <optional project name>`), you can create a new project through Heroku's website [www.heroku.com](https://www.heroku.com)
 :::

 Visiting the URL should take you to the same application you had locally.
 Now you can share that link with your friends so they can visit your website too!
-Take a look at our deployed site here: [https://lec9-demo.herokuapp.com/](https://lec9-demo.herokuapp.com/) (If you have issues deploying feel free to submit this link for the attendance question, but please do come to [office hours](./introduction#when-are-office-hours) first!)

 :::note
 If you run into issues that the app isn't authorized to use authentication, go to your Firebase project on [firebase.google.com](https://firebase.google.com/) > Go to Console > [your project] > Authentication [on sidebar] > Sign-in Method > Authorized domains > Add Domain and enter the URL of your deployed site.